maheedhar1305/ProductPricingService/README.md

 ## 3. API Specification

 The application uses OpenAPI 3.0 Specification to describe its API.
-[Reference](/openapi.yaml)
+[Reference](/openapi.yaml) **NOTE** The application runs on the base context path `pricing` .
+Sample URL `/pricing/v1/products/{id}`.

 GET   |  PUT
 :-------------------------:|:-------------------------:
 ![unauth](/extras/assets/documentation/getApi.png)  |  ![auth](/extras/assets/documentation/putApi.png)
-## 4. TODO
+## 4. Future improvements
 ### Performance testing
 It is always recommended to do performance testing in order to estimate the limits of the system.
-It will also help us identify performance bottlenecks if any and address them effectively.
+It will also help us identify the performance bottlenecks if any and address them effectively.
 ### CI/CD pipeline
 The application basically has all the tools built in to implement a CICP pipeline.
-Such an implementation would :
+Such an implementation would:
 - Run the [Unit test suite](#23-unit-test-suite).
 - If success, use [Gradle](#11-using-gradle) to build JAR.
 - Create a [Docker image](#12-using-docker) with the newly built JAR.
 Tag the image with a new version.
 - Deploy the latest version of the application to [Kubernetes](#13-using-kubernetes).
 ### Robust API security
-Have a more robust security mechanism for clients trying to publish data to our API.
-Protocols such as OAuth can be used to provide a more extensible solution.
+Establish a more robust security mechanism for clients trying to publish data to our API.
+Protocols such as OAuth 2.0 can be used to provide a more extensible security solution.
-### Fine tune kubernetes resource requests/limits
+### Optimize kubernetes resource requests/limits
 The Goal of Kubernetes is to efficiently use resources and not under utilize them.
-Having taken a conservative approach in providing a 1CPU ~4GB machine to run the application in kubernetes initially, we need to tune the requests based on average load over a period of time.
+Having taken a conservative approach in providing a 1CPU ~4GB machine to run the application in kubernetes initially, we need to tune the resource requests based on average load over a period of time.
 This way we can ensure the cluster is sized sufficiently to satisfy average load and whenever there is a peak, it can horizontally scale up for a brief amount of time.